Commercial Truck & Bus Alignment

 Where do alignment problems originate?

-Tire wear problems may show up on steers, but may be coming from the drive or the trailer axles, which can have a huge effect on overall vehicle alignment.
-Many alignment experts rank drive axles as causing the most trouble, followed by trailer axles, with steer axles last.
+Commercial tire wear problems may show up on steer tires, but may be coming from the drive or the trailer axles, which can have a huge effect on overall vehicle alignment.
+Many alignment experts rank drive axles as causing the most trouble, followed by trailer axles, with steer axles ranking last.

 Why do different shops get different alignment results?

 Not all shops have the same equipment or attention to calibration.
-How well trained the technicians are is also a factor in the results.
+The technicians’ level of training is another factor in the results.

 Should good alignment eliminate irregular wear?